-We welcomed two new members of staff, Tina Langford to join the administrative team, and Claire Richardson to the editorial team.
+In January 2020 we welcomed Dr Huw Golledge in his new role as Chief Executive Officer/Scientific Director.
 We are most grateful to the administrative and scientific staff for their tireless efforts in the service of animal welfare.
-Scientific staff were regularly involved in providing advice on animal welfare matters to interested parties and lectured on aspects of animal welfare at universities and colleges and to other groups.
+Scientific staff were regularly involved in providing advice on animal welfare matters to interested parties and lectured on aspects of animal welfare at universities and colleges and to other groups around the world.